...

 As the name suggests, contact dermatitis is an acute inflammatory eruption resulting from direct contact with an irritant material or to some substance to which an acquired sensitivity (allergy) has developed.

-• Irritant dermatitis can occur from many commonly used agents, including detergents, bleaches, toilet bowl cleaners, strong alkalis and acids, furniture polishes, aerosols, and swimming pools disinfectants, adhesive bandages, rubber gloves, elastic components in stretch garments, and industrial solvents and oils.
+- Irritant dermatitis can occur from many commonly used agents, including detergents, bleaches, toilet bowl cleaners, strong alkalis and acids, furniture polishes, aerosols, swimming pool disinfectants, adhesive bandages, rubber gloves, elastic components in stretch garments, industrial solvents, and oils.

-• Allergic dermatitis results from a sensitivity to a substance developed from previous exposure to it.
-Almost 75 percent of the population react to contact with poison ivy and poison oak.
+- Allergic dermatitis results from a sensitivity to a substance developed from previous exposure.
+Almost 75 percent of the population reacts to contact with poison ivy and poison oak.
 One can acquire a sensitivity to virtually any substance: the dyes in leather, the elastic in garments, fingernail polishes, and metals in jewelry, such as nickel.

 Dermatitis from irritants causes reddening, blistering, drying, and cracking.
 Painful fissures and ulcers may develop.
 Itching, if present, is mild.
-In response to a substance, you have become sensitive; the skin becomes red, and small to large blisters, which eventually breaks and begins to ooze and weep.
+You have become sensitive in response to a substance; the skin becomes red and small to large blisters, eventually breaking, oozing, and weeping.
 The eyes and face may be puffy.
-Itching may be intense.
+The itching may be intense.
 As healing occurs, the lesions will dry and crust.
 Allergies to metals develop slowly and cause itching, scaling, and redness.

 Try to avoid contact with any substance to which you respond adversely.
-To determine whether you will react to a substance, try a patch test.
-Put a drop or a tiny amount of the material on a very small piece of gauze, place it in contact with the skin of your abdomen or inner thigh, cover the gauze with wax paper, and attach it with a piece of adhesive tape.
+Try a patch test to determine whether you will react to a substance.
+Put a drop or a tiny amount of the material on a very small piece of gauze, contact the skin of your abdomen or inner thigh, cover the gauze with wax paper, and attach it with adhesive tape.

 Leave it in place for forty-eight hours unless itching and irritation occur earlier, at which point it should be removed.
-If you do not react, the substance is likely safe for you to use.
+If you do not react, the substance is likely safe to use.

-Your physician may be able to do sensitivity tests for things to which you have become allergic.
-Careful observation on your part about the circumstances under which you develop dermatitis will significantly aid your doctor in recognizing the offending materials.
+Your physician may be able to do sensitivity tests for things you have become allergic to.
+Careful observation of the circumstances under which you develop dermatitis will significantly aid your doctor in recognizing the offending materials.

 For irritant dermatitis, protect yourself from exposure.
-Wear cotton gloves inside rubber gloves when doing dishes or other chores in which your hands might come in contact with an irritant.
+Wear cotton gloves inside rubber gloves when doing dishes or other chores in which your hands might come into contact with an irritant.
 Should you become exposed, wash the material off as quickly as possible.
-For exposure to poison oak or ivy, use soap to remove the waxy or resinous toxic material, and thoroughly wash all clothes involved.
+For poison oak or ivy exposure, use soap to remove the waxy or resinous toxic material, and thoroughly wash all clothes.

-Many of the procedures for treating contact dermatitis are similar to those discussed under atopic dermatitis.
+Many procedures for treating contact dermatitis are similar to those discussed under atopic dermatitis.
 Wet dressings, mild ointments, and calamine lotion should reduce itching and bring relief.

 Your physician can test for agents to which you might have become sensitive.
-Depending on the severity of the inflammation, steroid ointments and antihistamines may be recommended.
+Steroid ointments and antihistamines may be recommended depending on the severity of the inflammation.
 An appropriate antibiotic will care for a secondary infection.

 REFERENCES